 Can you recommend a deed update service?

 There are quite a few trust deed providers and administrators who provide a Deed of Variation service, which, as I explain earlier, in effect replaces all the terms of the deed but not the deed itself.
 Make it clear when you’re conducting your enquiries that you’re seeking to update your deed rather than establish a new deed because the process is different, although the result is similar because the practical effect is that you will be using a standard-style deed that can be updated using standard updates from your provider.
-Again shop around on how regularly a provider updates the trust deed.
-For example, it may be updated once a year for the cost of $99 a year.
+Again, shop around on how regularly a provider updates the trust deed.
+For example, it may be updated once a year for the cost of around $110 a year, although the initial update may cost a few hundred dollars.

-I am not permitted to recommend a particular provider but you can find a starting list for your search by checking out our SuperGuide Directory for providers, or you can type in ‘smsf trust deed updates’ or something similar into Google, Yahoo or Bing.
+I am not permitted to recommend a particular provider but you can find a starting list for your search by typing ‘smsf trust deed updates’ or something similar into Google, Yahoo or Bing.
 Again, the best place to start is your SMSF adviser (accountant/financial adviser/administrator), if you have one.